How to Become a Maternity Nurse

 Experienced maternity nurses may advance to leadership positions in patient care, public health or health care administration.
 RNs who desire greater independence in their practice may return to school to pursue a master’s degree or doctorate.
 Advanced practice nurses sometimes leave the clinical setting for careers in management, research or academia or to open private practices.

-The median annual salary for RNs is about $64,000.
-Earnings are usually best in large, urban hospitals and increase commensurate with education and experience.
+The median annual salary for RNs is $66,640, according to the BLS.
+Earnings are usually best in large, urban hospitals and increase commensurate with education, experience, and geographic location.